2 min read

 The holidays provide a rare opportunity to reset—not just physically but mentally.
 Stepping away from the whirlwind of responsibilities gives us the space to reflect:

-• How can I show up even better for my teams next year?
+- What have I accomplished this year?- What brought me energy, and what drained it?- How can I show up even better for my teams next year?

 These reflections don’t just benefit us personally; they translate into better leadership.
 A fractional executive who is well-rested and recharged can think more strategically, inspire teams more effectively, and tackle challenges with renewed focus.